Martyanovst/differential-games-rl/README.md

  ## Requirements

-For training and evaluating described algorithms, you will need python 3.6.
+For training and evaluating described models, you will need python 3.6.
 To install requirements:

 ```
 pip install -r requirements.txt